COVID-19: 10 Effective Ways to Keep Your eCommerce Business Going

 For instance, a confectionery manufacturer anticipated the ongoing crisis.
 Instead of promoting many of his consumer products targeted around Valentine’s day, he reinvested his capital in digital marketing and social media applications for making the most of the dire situation.

 Considering the change and its span, you can also make business decisions that will allow you to reap profits for a longer time post-collapse of the disease.

 Anticipate Varied Recovery for Various Sectors

-While the hard-hit sectors such as transportation and offline retail industry will take a long time to recover.
+The hard-hit sectors such as the transportation and offline retail industry will take a long time to recover.
 The other areas will bounce back at a comparatively swift pace.